Skip to main content

 The conveyancer is able to request withdrawals from the account on your behalf as many times as you wish up to completion, there is no minimum withdrawal amount.
 We’d require completed declarations from both you and your conveyancer each time a withdrawal is requested during this process.

-The conveyancer must return the funds within 10 working days of the house purchase falling through and the amount withdrawn will be paid back into your account.
+The conveyancer must return the funds within ten business days of the house purchase falling through and the amount withdrawn will be paid back into your account.
 If the first house purchase withdrawal closed the account, it’ll be reopened when the funds are returned, but your membership will not be backdated (if this was the only Skipton account you held).
 If the conveyancer returns less than the amount withdrawn or doesn’t return the funds, you’ll be charged a 25% government withdrawal charge on the shortfall amount.

 • Subject to our normal affordability assessment and lending criteria at the time, Lifetime ISA customers, who’re buying their first home with a Skipton mortgage, will be eligible for £250 cashback following completion of their mortgage.